Gamla Stan, Old Town of Stockholm

 The Swedish noble house Riddarhuset and the Riddarhomlskyrk in Gamla Stan

-In any case, Gamla Stan Stockholm is already full of people in the morning, some of whom have obviously come from the wedding celebrations and celebrated the night.
-The fact that the royal family in Sweden is very popular, we recognize not only by the countless people celebrating, but also the many royal souvenirs that we see on our stroll through Gamla Stan in the shop window displays.
+We are here after a big celebration of the royal family, for which half of Sweden traveled to Stockholm.
+Many of the visitors have evidently been partying all night.
+In any case, Gamla Stan Stockholm is already full of people in the morning.
+We can see that the royal family is very popular in Sweden not only from the countless people celebrating, but also from the many royal souvenirs that we see in the shop windows as we stroll through Gamla Stan.
 But Gamla Stan Stockholm has more to offer than souvenir shops.

 Stadhuset and Vasabron bridge in Stockholm